infinispan/infinispan/AI-CODE.md

 ## Development Platform
 * **Issues:** Use GitHub issue types (Bug, Feature, Task, Epic) instead of labels for classification.
 Each type has a template in `.github/ISSUE_TEMPLATE/` that must be filled in when opening issues.

+## Rolling Upgrade Compatibility

+When adding new Hot Rod commands, REST endpoints, or protocol changes, you **must** update the rolling upgrade compatibility config:

+**File:** `server/rollingupgradetests/src/test/resources/compatibility.json`

+Rolling upgrade tests run against older Infinispan server versions.
+If new tests exercise commands that didn't exist in older versions, those tests will fail.
+Update `compatibility.json` to exclude the specific older versions that don't support the new functionality.

 ## Related projects

 * **Operator:** The Infinispan Operator source code is in ../infinispan-operator